Fill Your Horn With This Viking-era Mead

 - 3 oz. yarrow

-- 5 pounds (a little over one gallon) wildflower honey
+- 12 pounds (about one gallon) wildflower honey

 - 15-20 raisins

 - 1/2 cup of lemon juice, or light squeeze from a whole lemon or orange

 - If you’ve created a wild mead starter, skip the last four ingredients, as you’ve already added them; if not, use 2 packets (10 g) of a commercial yeast designed for semi-sweet or fruit wines such as Lalvin EC-118 or Lalvin D-47

 Whether you’ve gone with a wild mead starter or are taking the commercial yeast route, the process is about the same.
 Simply mix all ingredients but yeast together, ensuring the honey and water are warm enough to fully dissolve.
 Stir thoroughly, add yeast, cover and let sit overnight.